HaileeVandiver/War_Card_Game/README.md

 There are four classes

 <h3> Classes: </h3>
-:spades:Player- represents actions the player can take :hearts:Card- represents attributes a card has :clubs:Deck- populates with 52 cards and can deal and shuffle :diamonds:WarGame- represents the "table" where the game takes place and contains the Main method.
+:spades:Player- represents actions the player can take<br />
+:hearts:Card- represents attributes a card has<br />
+:clubs:Deck- populates with 52 cards and can deal and shuffle<br />
+:diamonds:WarGame- represents the "table" where the game takes place and contains the Main method.
 Objects are created here and the game is executed
  <hr size = "4">